DanialArab/Git/README.md

 # Git

 This repository documents my understanding of Git.
-The followings are my notes from the course "The Ultimate Git Mastery Courser" by Mosh Hamedani.
+The followings are my notes from the course **<a href="https://codewithmosh.com/p/the-ultimate-git-course">The Ultimate Git Mastery Courser</a>**

 # Table of content